tulip-control/floras/docs/contributing.md

 ```
 $(pdm venv activate)
 ```
-Now FLORAS is ready to use.
-If there are problems installing FLORAS, please create an issue on GitHub.
+Now floras is ready to use.
+If there are problems installing floras, please create an issue on GitHub.

 If you need to add any new dependencies you can do that by running:
 ```